lockss/lockss-downloader/README.md

     *   `foo/bar` (GitHub implied)

-*   By default, `lockss-github-download` downloads the `master` branch of the target project, but you can specify any branch with `--git-branch=${branch}`, or tag with `--git-tag=${tag}`, or commit with `--git-commit=${commit}`.
+*   By default, the LOCKSS Downloader downloads the `master` branch of the target project, but you can specify any branch with `--git-branch=${branch}`, or tag with `--git-tag=${tag}`, or commit with `--git-commit=${commit}`.

-*   By default, `lockss-github-download` downloads the target project <https://github.com/foo/bar> into `${HOME}/bar-download` (i.e. derived from the repository name by adding `-download`), but you can specify the target directory of your choice with `--download-dir=${dir}`.
+*   By default, the LOCKSS Downloader downloads the target project <https://github.com/foo/bar> into `${HOME}/bar` (i.e. derived from the repository name), but you can specify the target directory of your choice with `--download-dir=${dir}`.

-*   By default, `lockss-github-download` replaces the target directory wholesale, but you can request that it keep a backup copy of the existing download directory with `--keep-previous` by renaming to a name with a unique suffix.
+*   By default, the LOCKSS Downloader replaces the target directory wholesale, but you can request that it keep a backup copy of the existing download directory with `--keep-previous` by renaming to a name with a unique suffix.

-*   With `--version`, `lockss-github-download` displays its version number and exits.
+*   With `--version`, the LOCKSS Downloader displays its version number and exits.

 ## Running a Particular Version

-The URL <https://github.com/lockss/lockss-github-download/raw/main/lockss-github-download> corresponds to the latest stable  version of `lockss-github-download`, on the `main` branch of its Git repository <https://github.com/lockss/lockss-github-download>, but you can substitute a different URL:
+The URL <https://github.com/lockss/lockss-downloader/raw/main/lockss-downloader> corresponds to the latest stable version of the LOCKSS Downloader, on the `main` branch of its Git repository <https://github.com/lockss/lockss-github-download>, but you can substitute a different URL:

-*   For a given branch of the `lockss-github-download` Git repository, use <https://github.com/lockss/lockss-github-download/raw/${branch}/lockss-github-download>, for example <https://github.com/lockss/lockss-github-download/raw/develop/lockss-github-download> for the `develop` branch.
-See <https://github.com/lockss/lockss-github-download/branches>.
+*   For a given branch of the `lockss-downloader` Git repository, use <https://github.com/lockss/lockss-downloader/raw/${branch}/lockss-downloader>, for example <https://github.com/lockss/lockss-downloader/raw/develop/lockss-downloader> for the `develop` branch.
+See <https://github.com/lockss/lockss-downloader/branches>.

-*   For a given tag of the `lockss-github-download` Git repository, use <https://github.com/lockss/lockss-github-download/raw/${tag}/lockss-github-download>, for example <https://github.com/lockss/lockss-github-download/raw/version-1.0.0/lockss-github-download> for the tag `version-1.0.0`.
-See <https://github.com/lockss/lockss-github-download/tags>.
+*   For a given tag of the `lockss-downloader` Git repository, use <https://github.com/lockss/lockss-downloader/raw/${tag}/lockss-downloader>, for example <https://github.com/lockss/lockss-downloader/raw/version-1.2.0/lockss-downloader> for the tag `version-1.2.0`.
+See <https://github.com/lockss/lockss-downloader/tags>.

-*   For a given commit of the `lockss-github-download` Git repository, use <https://github.com/lockss/lockss-github-download/raw/${commit}/lockss-github-download>, for example <https://github.com/lockss/lockss-github-download/raw/ec60067fdcdbee6148e139c77ce92d43aba75637/lockss-github-download> for commit `ec60067fdcdbee6148e139c77ce92d43aba75637`.
-See <https://github.com/lockss/lockss-github-download/commits>.
+*   For a given commit of the `lockss-downloader` Git repository, use <https://github.com/lockss/lockss-downloader/raw/${commit}/lockss-downloader>, for example <https://github.com/lockss/lockss-github-download/raw/c8760ff347ce9cd3ed483e8bceb3ab7783ef274a/lockss-downloader> for commit `c8760ff347ce9cd3ed483e8bceb3ab7783ef274a`.
+See <https://github.com/lockss/lockss-downloader/commits>.